 So you've decided to come and live and study in Denmark?
 Good choice!
 We have great academic institutions and a great lifestyle too.
 We want to help you make the process as smooth as possible.

-There's lots to get sorted, though.
+There are lots to get sorted, though.
 Here’s some essential information for getting settled in Denmark.

 Finding somewhere to live

-First of all you're going to need somewhere to live and it's best to start your search before you arrive in Denmark.
+First of all, you're going to need somewhere to live and it's best to start your search before you arrive in Denmark.

 Copenhagen is our most populated – and popular – city, which means that housing is more difficult to find and costs more.
 If you’re moving to Copenhagen, you should start your search early.